definition of apology, definition of apologize

 Q & A.

-1. How to apologize for not changing?
+1. Q. How to apologize for not changing?

-1. There is no apology for that!
+1. A. There is no apology for that!
 Change is the only real apology!
 Look: A verbal apology is the advertisement of a change.
 It is a promise to change.
 It is only words.
 And if those words aren’t followed by actions — in other words, if you promise to change, and then you don’t change — then your verbal apology becomes false advertising.
 And false advertising blows your credibility.
 You say you want to apologize for not changing?
 There is no bigger lie.

 … I don’t really have an answer for this.